jorgemanrubia/impersonator/README.md

 end
 ```

-Now you can just tag your tests with `impersonator` and an implicit recording will be available automatically, so you don't have to invoke `Impersonator.recording` anymore.
+Now you can just tag your tests with `impersonator` and an implicit recording named after the example will be available automatically, so you don't have to invoke `Impersonator.recording` anymore.

 ```ruby
 describe Calculator, impersonator: do